 Ms. Gray has served in leadership roles in a number of legal organizations, including serving on the board of the Houston Bar Foundation, the Interdisciplinary Committee on Law and Accounting of the Houston Bar Association, the Texas Accounting and Lawyers for the Arts.
 She is a member of the American Bar Association, the State Bar of Texas, and a life member of the Texas Women Lawyers.
 She holds membership in other invitation-only organizations, including the American Bar Foundation, the Texas Bar Foundation, the College of the State Bar of Texas, and Litigation Counsel of America.

 Ms. Gray is widely known for her community service and contributions to the arts, education, and the advancement of women and currently serves on the following boards: Syracuse University, Girls Inc. (Vice Chair), Greater Houston Community Foundation, Society for the Performing Arts (Board Chair), Foundation for Jones Hall, Legacy Community Health Services Endowment, Teen & Family Services.

 Ms. Gray began practicing law in 1981 in Chicago, after graduating from Syracuse University College of Law.
-She moved to Houston and joined Weil, Gotshal & Manges LLP in 1985, when Weil opened its Houston office.
 She is married to Mark Wawro, a practicing attorney and partner with Susman Godfrey LLP, and has three children.